**NOTE: OSPi does NOT yet work with Raspbian Debian version 13 “Trixie”, please use Debian version 12 “Bookworm” **

 Note: Only suitable for people with Raspberry PI knowledge!
 For example, detailed knowledge is required for network integration.

-On the other hand, with our product OpenSprinkler 3.0 AC or DC the WiFi or Ethernet integration very easily solved.
+On the other hand, with our product OpenSprinkler 3.0 AC or DC The W-LAN or Ethernet integration is solved very easily.

 Remember, the Raspberry Pi has a Linux operating system and requires basic knowledge for installation and maintenance.

-Also, various components of the Raspberry Pi are not designed for winter temperatures, so you should dismantle it in winter.
+Various components of the Raspberry Pi are also not designed for winter temperatures, so you should dismantle them in winter.

-Power adapter: Standard power supply is a 24VAC 1,5A power supply 36VA
+Power supply: Standard power supply is a 24VAC 1.5A power supply 36VA

 Max=3A (onboard fuse)

-Other suitable power supplies can be found here: Plug Power Supplies and DIN rail power supplies
+You can find other suitable power supplies here: Plug-in power supplies and DIN rail power supplies

-NEVER connect MORE THAN ONE solenoid valve to ONE OpenSprinkler exit on!
+NEVER connect MORE THAN ONE solenoid valve to ONE OpenSprinkler output!
 OpenSprinkler can switch several outputs at the same time, so it is not necessary to combine several valves.
 Exception: You use a relay for switching.

-Note: Without a 24VAC power supply, the OSPi do not control a solenoid valve!
+Note: Without a 24VAC power supply, the OSPi cannot control a solenoid valve!

-Note: Without a housing, the OSPi do not mount in our IP65 housing on a DIN rail!
+Note: Without a housing, the OSPi cannot be mounted in our IP65 housing on a top-hat rail!

-Note: Currently only the OpenSprinklerShop-Software the display and the analog interfaces!
+Note: Currently only supports the OpenSprinklerShop software the display and the analog interfaces!

-**A NOTICE: OSPi does NOT work with Raspbian Debian Version 13 “Trixie”, please use Debian Version 12 “Bookworm” **
+**NOTE: OSPi does NOT yet work with Raspbian Debian version 13 “Trixie”, please use Debian version 12 “Bookworm” **

 Reviews